-Since the photoreceptor sampling interval cannot be decreased, the only way to increase visual acuity is then to enlarge the globe and, accordingly, the PND and the retinal image.
-This solution was adopted by the eagle eye, with an axial length of 36 mm, and the highest spatial acuity in the animal kingdom (grating acuity 135 cyc/ $^{\circ}$ [16]).
+Since the photoreceptor sampling interval cannot be decreased, the only way to increase visual acuity is to enlarge the globe and, accordingly, the PND and the retinal image.
+This solution was adopted in the eagle's eye, with an axial length of 36 mm, which is the highest spatial acuity in the animal kingdom (grating acuity 135 cycles per degree [14]).